BSC-side PCU socket interface for paging and RACH

 See attached image: SAPI, TEI and Control field do not match up, should they?

-#9 Updated by dexter almost 3 years ago
+#9 Updated by dexter about 3 years ago

 - % Done changed from 30 to 40